Hyperentangled Time-bin and Polarization Quantum Key Distribution: Protocol Introduction

-Unlike BBM92, HEQKD requires the generation and distribution of hyperentangled photons\cite{PhysRevLett.95.260501}.
-As shown in Fig. \ref{heqkdsetup}, we prepare non-degenerate entangled photons (at 1550 nm and 810 nm) that are entangled in their polarization and time-bin degrees of freedom:
+HEQKD provides more raw bits of key per photon (2 instead of 1) and higher error resilience than BBM92~\cite{NDQKD}, but requires generating and distributing hyperentangled photons~\cite{PhysRevLett.95.260501}.
+As shown in Sect. \ref{expsetupsec}, we prepare non-degenerate hyperentangled photons (at 1550 nm and 810 nm) that are entangled in their polarization and time-bin degrees of freedom: